How to Manually Open and Close a Garage Door

 6. Close the door by lowering it to the down position.

 If you’re in or near Gallatin, TN, and need assistance with a malfunctioning garage door, the experienced professionals at EXL Garage Doors can help.
-Contact us online to request service today.
+Our team leverages more than 25 years of experience to provide full-service garage door solutions, so contact us online to request service today.

 Archives